15 Captivating Dual POV Romance Books

 View it on:

-9. Trouble And Treats – Tara Sivec
+9. Troubles And Treats – Tara Sivec

-One of the best dual POV romance books to give readers a good laugh is Trouble and Treats by Tara Sivec.
+One of the best dual POV romance books to give readers a good laugh is Troubles and Treats by Tara Sivec.
 The way the leading lady speaks had me laughing throughout the whole book.

 This is the third and final installment in the Chocolate Lovers series, but each book has been written as a standalone novel with different characters and no cliffhangers.